jessonfoo/p001/week_1/2_Beginning_HTML_CSS/readme.md

 ## Learning Objectives
 1. Create a simple web page from the ground up using basic HTML tags
-2. Modify your web page to use CSS
+2. Manipulate html elements using CSS

 ## Directions